It’s time for more trains from Chicago to New York City

 - Create new incentives that will encourage the railroads to invest in faster and more reliable service.

-Improvements to the Lakeshore Corridor, and corridors around the country, will require a federal program to expand and imrpvoe passenger trains across the country.
+Improvements to the Lakeshore Corridor, and corridors around the country, will require a federal program to expand and improve passenger trains across the country.
 The program should be structured like the Interstate and Defense Highway program approved by Congress in 1956.

 You can help make that a reality by getting involved.
-The first step is to sign our petition.